 When it comes to winemaking, the production process is complicated, involving several steps and decision points after the base wine finishes.
 Below is a simplified version.

 What happens when the flor starts to die?
-It is possible during the aging of Fino or Manzanilla when the nutrients in the wine that feed the flor are all consumed.
-The cellar master will fortify slightly higher and reclassify the wine as either Amontillado or Palo Cortado.
+It is possible during the aging of Fino or Manzanilla for the nutrients in the wine that feed the flor to all be consumed.
+The cellar master will then fortify slightly higher and reclassify the wine as either Amontillado or Palo Cortado.

 The fortified juice for all sherry types is called the base wine or sobretabla.